arishahmad661/notes_app/README.md

 2. Install Flutter and Dart on your machine if you haven't already.
 Refer to the Flutter documentation for installation instructions: [Flutter - Get Started](https://flutter.dev/docs/get-started)

-3. Open the project in your preferred IDE or text editor.
+3. Create a new project.

+4. Replace lib folder and pubspec.yaml file.

-4. Set up Firebase Firestore:
+5. Set up Firebase Firestore:

 - Create a new project on the [Firebase console](https://console.firebase.google.com/).
 - Enable Firestore in your project.